robert-e-davidson3/bitpit/README.md

 Addresses are not verified so many users can claim the same address.
 They could be verified through signing but that's well out of scope.

-Due to getting rate limited, I am forced to assume that my blockchain.com integration works as intended.
+Integrating with the bitcoin APIs is difficult due to rate limiting.
+I assume that there is no rate limiting to keep the scope of this project small.

 ## Intersting Archiectural Decisions